WallStreetMojo

 End Sub

-Even though it looks lengthy, it will give good exposure to variables in VBA.
-Instead of supplying all the values to the formula directly, we have declared variables and assigned set of ranges and values to them.
+Step 1: Even though it looks lengthy, it helps us understand variables in VBA.
+Instead of directly supplying all the values to the formula, we have declared variables and assigned them a set of ranges and values.

 Declaring variables and setting the reference to those variables is always a good practice in any coding language.